vuestorefront/storefront-ui/CONTRIBUTING.md

 5. Congrats!
 Your PR should now me merged in!

-If you can;t handle some parts of the issue feel free to ask in the comment.
+If you can't handle some parts of the issue feel free to ask in the comment.
 It's absolutely OK if you can only handle styling/tests/whatever.